stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

     .toArray();
 ```

-In the `build` method we iterate over the array of faces to lookup the vertex data for each triangle:
+In the `build` method we iterate over the array of faces to lookup the vertex components for each triangle:

 ```java
 public Model build() {